-Key Objectives relevant to Local Plan & SA Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) International/European Plans and Programmes The Cancun Agreement- UNFCCC (2011) Shared vision to keep global temperature rise to below two degrees Celsius, with objectives to be reviewed as to whether it needs to be strengthened in future on the basis of the best scientific knowledge available.
-No targets or indicators.
+Key Targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) No targets or indicators.
 The Local Plan should aim to reduce emissions.
-The SA assessment framework should include greenhouse gas emissions.
-The Convention for the Protection of the Architectu ral Heritage of Europe (Granada Convention 1985) The main purpose of the convention is to reinforce and promote policies for the conservation and enhancement of Europe's heritage and to foster closer European co- operation in defense of heritage.
-Recognition that conservation of heritage is a cultural purpose and integrated conservation of heritage is an important factor in the improvement of quality of life.
-No measurable targets or indicators.
-The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on architectural heritage.
-The European Convention on the Protection of Arch aeological Heritage (Valetta Convention 1992) Agreement that the conservation and enhancement of an archaeological heritage is one of the goals of urban and regional planning policy.
-It is concerned in particular with the need for co-operation between archaeologists and planers to ensure optimum conservation of archaeological heritage.
-No measurable targets or indicators.
-The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on archaeological heritage.
+The SA assessment framework should include greenhouse gas emissions. ral Heritage of Europe (Granada Convention 1985) No measurable targets or indicators.
+The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on architectural heritage. aeological Heritage (Valetta Convention 1992) No measurable targets or indicators.
+The SA Framework should include an objective on the conservation and enhancement of heritage and decision making criteria on archaeological heritage. and SA No targets or indicators. ral Heritage of Europe (Granada Convention 1985) No measurable targets or indicators.